sugiro.ai

 Dark mode state is persisted in localStorage.

-Android-specific and keypad behavior are handled client-side.
+Android-specific, haptic, active-field, menu, and keypad behavior are handled client-side.

 No account, backend persistence, or database is required.